Glanosuchus

-Glanosuchus is a genus of scylacosaurid therocephalian from the Late Permian of South Africa.
+Glanosuchus is a genus of scylacosaurid therocephalian from the Middle Permian of South Africa.
 The type species G. macrops was named by Robert Broom in 1904.
 Glanosuchus had a middle ear structure that was intermediate between that of early therapsids and mammals.
 Ridges in the nasal cavity of Glanosuchus suggest it had an at least partially endothermic metabolism similar to modern mammals.
+Originally it was hypothesized that Glanosuchus survived the Capitanian mass extinction and persisted into the Endothiodon Assemblage Zone.
+However more recent analysis suggests it was restricted to the Tapinocephalus Assemblage Zone, suggesting Glanosuchus went extinct during the primary phase of the extinction event.